shrutiprakashgupta/QFlow-for-RTL2GDSII/README.md

     5. Two important components to be monitored in the STA reports are - maximum frequency at which design would work, and wether the design meets hold timings.
 In case it does not meet hold timings, additional buffers need to be added in failing design routes.
     6. QFlow uses vesta for STA, and itself generates the delay files (spef & sdf files) consulting the verilog netlist and the technology files.
 The extra flag `-d` provided to vesta directs it to use annotated delay values while performing the timing analysis.
     7. The mazimum frequency would decrease in post_sta report as compared to the sta report, due to additional delay from the routing components.
+    8. One of the prime reasons of failing routing can be the technology node (in this case - of osu libraries) as they have very few metal layers.
+Osu018 has 6 metal layers and should be used preferably.
+    9. Migration step is for extracting circuits in ngspice & magic formats which are further used in design rule check and layout vs schematic checks.
+    10. When Design rule check reports errors, manual changes are required in the design.
+An example of this is included in this repo.
+    11. GDS file generated can be opened with Magic or Klayout tools.

 ### project_vars.sh File Structure
 1. Flow Options